 Quick Answer

 Self-employed workers pay 15.3% self-employment tax (both the employer and employee portions of Social Security and Medicare) on net earnings, plus regular income tax.
-For 2026, you owe SE tax on the first $168,600 of earnings (Social Security cap).
+For 2026, you owe the 12.4% Social Security portion on the first $184,500 of earnings (the 2026 OASDI wage base); the 2.9% Medicare portion has no cap.
 Quarterly estimated payments are required to avoid penalties.

 Key Takeaways